 If regularity is the goal, it helps to recognize the single most common way modern life breaks it: the weekday-weekend split.
 Restricting sleep on workdays and catching up on free days is not just lost hours — it is a systematic irregularity, a weekly lurch of your sleep timing in one direction and back.
 Chronobiologists have a precise name for it: social jet lag.

-It is worth understanding on its own, because it is where most people's irregularity actually lives — and because the fix for social jet lag is the fix for irregularity.
-Closing the gap between your work-day and free-day timing is, definitionally, making your sleep more regular.
-If your schedule swings by two or three hours between Tuesday and Saturday, that gap is the first and highest-value thing to shrink.
-Our companion guide walks through what social jet lag is and how to close it in detail.
+It is worth understanding on its own because the workday/free-day split is where much of everyday irregularity can appear.
+Closing that timing gap is one direct way to make sleep more regular.
+If your schedule swings by two or three hours between Tuesday and Saturday, reducing the difference can be a practical place to start — while still protecting enough sleep and accounting for work, care, and health constraints.
+Our companion guide walks through what social jet lag is and how to reduce it in detail.

 Sleep-Cognition Optimizer